RalleyD/COM724_AE2/doc/crypto-dashboard-report.md

 These results highlight several important observations:

-1. The absolute error metrics (MAE, MSE) vary significantly based on the price scale of each cryptocurrency.

-2. Litecoin showed the best predictive performance with an R² of 0.93, indicating that the model captured approximately 93% of the price variance.
+1. Litecoin and Ethereum showed the best predictive performance with an R² of 0.93, indicating that the model captured approximately 93% of the price variance.

-3. Bitcoin and Binance Coin proved particularly difficult to forecast, with negative R² values suggesting that the model performed worse than a simple mean predictor for these assets.
+2. Bitcoin and Binance Coin proved particularly difficult to forecast, with negative R² values suggesting that the model performed worse than an ensemble learning method for these assets.

 The short-term partial autocorrelation and performance scores highlight the importance of training the model on as much recent data as possible.
 Table 2, presents scores determined over a holdout period (20 %) equivalent to one year of data.